 - We appreciate the range of sticks available.
 The Vitamin C filter is an interesting option we haven’t seen before.

 Overall Score: 7.5/10

-After reading through the current GoFiltr reviews and completing our own analysis, we do believe the GoFiltr is one of the best alkaline water stick brands currently on the market.
+After reading through the current GoFiltr info and completing our own analysis, we do believe the GoFiltr is one of the best alkaline water stick brands currently on the market.
 However, we don’t generally recommend alkaline water sticks for daily drinking because they rely on the addition of minerals to boost pH.

 If you’re looking for a budget alkaline water solution, you may find that alkaline water drops are a better on-the-go option than alkaline water sticks since they don’t require you to fish a stick out of your water bottle.
-They’re also more portable than a stick.